Bluebotlaboratories/Wordle-Sync/README.md

 # Wordle-Sync
-Synchronises your Wordle save data between your PC and mobile device
+Allows you to transfer your Wordle save data accross different devices

 ## How to install/open